When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 But is it really effective?

-Can you build Saitama-like strength and Kayo any burly opponent if you religiously follow the one punch man workout?
+Can you build Saitama-like strength and Kayo any burly opponent in real fight if you follow the one punch man workout religiously and maintain a more frequent training routine?

 Let’s find out.